jpegleg/frontline-controller/README.md

 health4 = "health04"
 ```

 So `echo "get health02" | redis-cli` returns 100 if the health score for endpoint 02 is at max.
 THe health will dip down if probes continue to fail.
 If we have "flapping", the health score will dip then quickly come back up over and over.
-Other programs and controlls can also then tap into the data via redis reads, or even writes if we are careful :)
+Other programs and controls can also then tap into the data via redis reads, or even writes if we are careful :)

 This means we can overlap the scores if we wanted to link the health logic, even between controllers.
 By default I find having these separate is useful though.